LvBench: A Benchmark for Long-form Video Understanding with Versatile Multi-modal Question Answering: Conclusions

 \section{Conclusions}

-We present our \dataset, a long-form movie question-answering dataset, and benchmark it to assess the versatile cognitive capabilities of multimodal systems.
-The assessment relies on multi-level temporal lengths (single-scene, multi-scene and full-scene), considering both clue length and video length.
-Compared to the second longest dataset, which has about a median clue length of 100 seconds and a video length of 3 minutes, our \dataset surpasses it in both clue length (230 seconds) and video length (8 minutes).
-Additionally, to take a step towards human-level understanding, QAs in our \dataset are designed from the perspective of the interconnected abilities required by moviegoers to understand movie content.
-We also benchmark various methods on \dataset and find that even the most advanced methods achieve unsatisfactory results.
-Our established method has shown some improvements, but there is still ample scope for enhancement on our challenging \dataset dataset.
+We present \dataset, a long-form videoQA dataset, and construct a benchmark to assess the versatile cognitive capabilities of multimodal systems.
+Our \dataset features significantly longer video and clue length compared to the existing VideoQA datasets.
+To move towards human-level understanding, QAs in our \dataset are manually labeled from the perspective of the interconnected abilities required by moviegoers to understand movie content.
+Our experiments suggest that even the most advanced models achieve unsatisfactory results.
+Our established \method has shown some improvements, but there is still ample scope for enhancement on our challenging \dataset dataset.
 We believe that our \dataset will have a significant impact on the advancement and assessment of forthcoming long-form video understanding models.

 \textbf{Limitations.} There are a thousand Hamlets in a thousand people's eyes.
 Despite conducting multiple rounds of cross-validation, the understanding of the essence of a movie may vary among individuals.
 As a result, for some challenging abstract questions, the answers may not be entirely accurate.
-Further, there are inevitable distribution biases of distractor options in our \dataset.
-Finally, it is important to acknowledge that human curation is an imperfect process.
+Further, it is important to acknowledge that human curation is an imperfect process.
 Despite implementing multiple rounds of checks to minimize false positives, it is inevitable that the collected \dataset may include some mislabeled or improperly formatted QA pairs.
-In our future work, we will further expand the scale of \dataset by including more movies in multiple languages with detailed QA annotations.
-We will also explore long-form video modeling techniques for enhanced movie understanding.
+Moreover, the dataset's scope is relatively limited as it predominantly relies on movies, which may restrict its applicability to broader video domains.